sfkleach/agile-dev-docs/devdocs.md

   - Indexes and table-of-contents can be generated automatically.
   - The descriptive content can be utilised by the IDE to provide "Intellisense"

+### Example: Autodocs

+* A key technique for keeping costs low is automation.

+* Good examples of this are Javadocs and Doxygen.
+These tools generate detailed, structured API documentation in HTML (etc) from _annotated_ source code.

+### Example: Database Documentation

+* Another good example is Database Notetaker, which generates HTML (etc) from the schema of the database, combining it with annotations that are kept in a separate XML file.

-## Principle: Domain-Based Naming (Variables, Methods, Functions, Classes)
+## Technique: Use Domain-Based Naming (Variables, Methods, Functions, Classes)

 * Many of our source assets are quite mathematical in nature and heavily use symbolic names internally.